 I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 I did a simple study and helped refine the type definitions.
-I personally dislike the trend of researching various source codes, but due to the lightweight nature of this library, I felt it could be simply parsed.
+I personally dislike the trend of researching various source codes, but given the lightweight nature of this library, I felt it was worth a simple analysis.

 Function-based DOM Construction#

-Some might ask what is meant by function-based.
-Isn't the essence of JSX createElement
+Some may ask what is meant by function-based.
+Isn't the essence of JSX's createElement

 a function?

-This function-based approach constructs tags purely through a series of functions rather than using vdom (but the experience is quite similar to JSX).
-The author defines this library as a bash script for the frontend (even requiring you to download the source code for use 😄 though publishing to npm is planned), so using vdom or JSX does not align with its design philosophy.
+This function-based approach purely constructs tags through a series of functions rather than using vdom (though the experience is quite similar to JSX).
+The author defines this library as a frontend bash script (even requiring you to download the source code for usage 😄 although publishing to npm is planned), so using vdom or JSX doesn't align with its design philosophy.

 The library provides van.tags

-, where destructured properties can be used to directly create DOM tags as functions.
-Essentially, it is document.createElement
+, which allows destructured properties to directly create DOM tags as functions, essentially equivalent to document.createElement

 .

-However, the implementation of this part is quite clever; it does not require declaring all tags as properties but instead wraps a function with Proxy to handle property retrieval.
+However, the implementation of this part is quite clever; it doesn't require declaring all tags as properties but wraps a function with Proxy to handle property access.

-// The name parameter is actually the destructured properties name, ...args are the final function parameters used
+// The name parameter is actually the destructured properties name, ...args are the actual function parameters used

 let tags = new Proxy((name, ...args) => {

-// Since props/attrs can be omitted, handle to ensure props have a value
+// Since props/attrs can be omitted, handle to ensure props has a value

 let [props, ...children] = protoOf(args[0] ??
 0) === objProto ? args : [{}, ...args]